Online and Distance Education in Canada - FAQ

 You can usually contact your course instructors by phone or email when you need help.
 And many schools provide access to features like online group discussion boards, chat rooms, digital libraries, and multimedia resources such as video lectures and interactive tutorials.

-Are Programs Available for What I Want to Study?
+Are Distance Learning Programs Available for What I Want to Study?

 Most likely, yes.
 You can find online training for lots of different careers.
 A good way to begin finding your future program is to explore the options featured above.
 Then, if a particular school looks interesting to you, be sure to send a quick information request right away so that you can receive details on how to get started!